haidarptrw/coding-interview-backend/README.md

    - Any **optional improvements** you implemented.
    - Anything you would improve further if you had more time.

+3. You are allowed to use AI Assistants to help you write `NOTES.md`.

 ---

 ## How We'll Discuss This in the Interview